YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+This is worse than the test_accuracy(~90%), which might be due to the similarity of test sets comparing to training set, while the ones I downloaded online is quite different from training sets(e.g. containing water marks).

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)